More Ideas to Beat Childhood Obesity

 Take control of the food and drink.
 Remember that a single 12-ounce soda can pack over half a child's daily allowance of sugar and it's full of nothing but empty calories.
 Fruit juices are no better.
 When kids want something sweet, give them a whole piece of fruit and a glass of water.
 Don't let children drink their calories (and while you're at it, neither should you.)

-When you're eating dinner, don't force your kids to clean their plate.
-Yes, it's important for children eat a balanced diet, but they can't eat as much in one sitting as an adult can, don't make them.
+When you're eating dinner, don't force your kids to clean their plates.
+Yes, children need to eat a balanced diet, but they can't eat as much in one sitting as an adult can, don't make them.
 If you want everyone to eat less, a simple trick is to get smaller dinner plates.
 Studies show smaller plates cause people to put less on them and consume up to 30% less at every meal.
 And definitely avoid eating in front of the television; it distracts you from the food so you're likely to eat more.

 Below are 12 more things you can do to get your children active outside.